From clunky airline apps to a seamless booking experience

 Usability Test Participant

-Shaping the first flight path
+1. Shaping the first flight path

-Which components will best deliver the intended experience on each screen?
+• Which components will best deliver the intended experience on each screen?

-What choices should be prioritised in each frame to reduce cognitive overload?
+• What choices should be prioritised in each frame to reduce cognitive overload?

-How can I make the flow as accessible as possible for international travellers?
+• How can I make the flow as accessible as possible for international travellers?

-How can I ensure the process feels clear, transparent, and straightforward from start to finish?
+• How can I ensure the process feels clear, transparent, and straightforward from start to finish?

-Designing the seamless end-to-end experience
+1. Designing the seamless end-to-end experience

 As Toucanfly was a brand new product, I took inspiration from iOS, Material Design, and Orbit UI Kits, but every component was either heavily tweaked or rebuilt entirely in Figma to fit the product’s vision.

-Accessible and purposeful components that would be intuitive for a global audience.
+• Accessibility: Accessible and purposeful components that would be intuitive for a global audience.

-Consistent, scalable asset library with +270 assets organised with variables, styles, and components that kept hierarchy intact and made future scaling effortless.
+• System thinking: Consistent, scalable asset library with +270 assets organised with variables, styles, and components that kept hierarchy intact and made future scaling effortless.

-High-fidelity wireframes that work, including 71 wireframes crafted with atomic design thinking, ensuring everything behaved exactly as intended in prototyping.
+• Collaboration: High-fidelity wireframes that work, including 71 wireframes crafted with atomic design thinking, ensuring everything behaved exactly as intended in prototyping.

 If you’re curious about the UI Solutions that came out of this process, you can explore the full case study here.

-Prototyping to win hearts (and approvals)
+1. Prototyping to win approval

-While this level of detail can be time-consuming and often outside budget, I went all in.
-Using variables and conditionals in Figma, I recreated realistic interactions to make ToucanFly feel as close to the final product as possible
+Prototypes help secure buy-in and show the real potential of an idea, and they are a great tool for improving cross-functional communication during implementation.
+While this level of detail can be time-consuming and often outside the budget and schedule, I went all in for the sake of learning.
+Using variables and conditionals in Figma, I recreated realistic interactions to make ToucanFly feel as close to the final product as possible — with no AI.

 Solution #01: Optimising the Home Screen

-4× faster than Gol – Gol Airlines leaves 52% of its home screen empty.
-ToucanFly uses 43.8% of its home screen for three booking entry points: Search Bar (9.1%), Best Deals Carousel (33%), and Menu Option (1.5%), increasing potential for conversion.
+• ToucanFly uses 43.8% of its home screen for three booking entry points —Search Bar (9.1%), Best Deals Carousel (33%), and Menu Option (1.5%), increasing potential for conversion.

 Solution #02: Optimising the User Flow

-40× faster than Latam – Latam’s booking journey is long and rigid.
-ToucanFly’s Search Bar lets users skip one step, while the Best Deals Carousel cuts up to 60% of the booking process, cutting off unnecessary data at this stage — significantly reducing time-to-purchase and encouraging users to make a quicker decision.
+• ToucanFly’s Search Bar lets users skip one step, while the Best Deals Carousel cuts up to 60% of the booking process, cutting off unnecessary data at this stage — significantly reducing time-to-purchase and encouraging users to make a quicker decision.

 Solution #03: Foreigners' friendly

-ToucanFly implemented two key fixes: a simple and intuitive way to switch languages using global icons, and flexible currency options upfront.
+• ToucanFly implemented two key fixes: a simple and intuitive way to switch languages using global icons, and flexible currency options upfront.
 This reduced late-journey frustration in the booking flow, making the experience more accessible for international users.

-Final takeaways
+1. Final takeaways

-The booking journey became faster and more transparent, increasing the likelihood of conversion.
+• The booking journey became faster and more transparent, increasing the likelihood of conversion.

-Clearer pricing and flexible flows helped build user trust, improving retention potential.
+• Clearer pricing and flexible flows helped build user trust, improving retention potential.